jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglib3/README.md

-This simple JSON app contains its own on-board subset of the Java runtime environment.
+This modularized JSON app contains its own on-board subset of the Java runtime environment.

 It uses a HACK to make the otherwise un-image-able Jackson JSON library available to a custom runtime image.